Confronting the Chaplygin gas with data: background and perturbed cosmic dynamics: Background cosmology in the CG model

 where $ \mathcal{K}= \frac{C_3}{A}$, and $C_3$ is a constant of integration.
 Therefore, we now have an equation for the energy density in terms of the scale factor.
-The total energy density and total pressure are the quantities that we are concerned with, so we would have to add the baryonic matter and radiation components by hand (as was done in equations \eqref{rhotot} and \eqref{ptot}) to obtain the normalized Hubble parameter $h(z)$:
+The total energy density and total pressure are the quantities that we are concerned with, so we would have to add the baryonic matter component by hand (as was done in equations \ref{rhotot} and \ref{ptot} to obtain the normalized Hubble parameter $h(z)$: